 - 1. The IEA shall facilitate the Candidate Forum where candidates shall be given the opportunity to address Stakeholders.
-Each Candidate will be provided the same amount to time to speak based on the number of Candidates.
+Each Candidate will be provided the same amount to time to speak as other candidates for the same office based on the number of Candidates and Candidate Forum format.
 During this time, the Candidates will state their name, their Stakeholder status, their qualifications, their reason(s) for running, and any other information they feel may be pertinent to reveal to Stakeholders about themselves. - 2.
 The Candidate Forum is scheduled for:

-Venice High School

-13000 Venice Blvd, Los Angeles, CA 90066 September 13, 2006 (6-9 pm)
+Venice High School 13000 Venice Blvd, Los Angeles, CA 90066 August 23, 2006 (6-9 pm)